 “In my mind, I would love to go out and install these systems for everybody,” Robbins said.
 “But if we can’t consistently fill them up with safe water from a water delivery truck, then that’s not going to be a good fit.”

 COVID has complicated the organization’s work.
 They’ve stopped installing their usual systems until the pandemic lifts.
 Now they’re focusing on putting in above-ground storage tanks as an emergency response to the virus.

-Robbins pointed out that during the coronavirus, they’ve been unable to enter people’s homes.
+Robbins pointed out that they’ve been unable to enter people’s homes during the coronavirus.
 The lack of human interaction disturbs her.
 She misses seeing a grandmother’s delight at turning on a faucet in her home for the first time.
 Or seeing a child’s joy as they fill a cup with cool, clean water.

 Collective Medicine/Water Warriors (another group working to bring water to Navajo families)

 NPR story: Many Native Americans Can’t Get Clean Water, Report Finds

 A conversation with author and journalist Jonathan P. Thompson on travel, writing, and San Juan County, Utah.

 It was a thrilling year to be a deep listener.
 The musical richness seemed to spring from every genre.

 A photo slideshow of images from the printing museum and working shop.